It sounds so simple, doesn’t it?

 ___ My lead magnet just hasn’t “clicked” with my audience.

 I’ve experienced every single one of these.
-Thanks to fabulous training (such as The LEVERAGE Conference), and a bit of trial-and-error, I’ve learned how to create effective lead magnets that serve my people.
+Thanks to fabulous training (such as Writing at the Red House), and a bit of trial-and-error, I’ve learned how to create effective lead magnets that serve my people.

 Don’t make the same mistakes!